 Data Products » Restricted Data » Application Overview » Part II

 II.
-Developing a Data Protection Plan
+Developing a Data Security Plan

-1. Restricted Data Protection Plan Criteria
+1. Restricted Data Security Plan Criteria

-The Contract for Use of Restricted Data from the Health and Retirement Study requires that potential investigators submit a Restricted Data Protection Plan for approval by the HRS staff.
+The Contract for Use of Restricted Data from the Health and Retirement Study requires that potential investigators submit a Restricted Data Security Plan for approval by the HRS staff.
 This requirement is part of our effort to ensure that our promises of anonymity to our respondents are kept and that no persons other than those authorized by the Contract -- the Restricted Data Investigator, Co-Investigators, and Research Staff -- have access to the contents of the Restricted Data.
-In drafting your Restricted Data Protection Plan, keep in mind the following definitions:
+In drafting your Restricted Data Security Plan, keep in mind the following definitions:

 Restricted Data: Any data from the Health and Retirement Study that might compromise the anonymity or privacy of respondents to that study, or which has been obtained from an agency that requires restrictions on the release of the data.
 This includes any data file that, for individuals, families, households, employers, or pension or other benefit providers, contains: